taboola/Android-HP4U-SDK-demo/README.md

 ## Preface

-This project showcases how to integrate Taboola's SDK on Android and iOS and use its HomePage capabilities.
+This project showcases how to integrate Taboola's SDK on Android and use its HomePage capabilities.

-### Android

-#### Android - Initialization
+### Initialization

 1. Add Taboola's SDK to your project by going to your application's `build.gradle` file: implementation 'com.taboola:android-sdk:3.7.0'